Effects of the Covid-19 Pandemic on Different Sectors in Turkey

 Consumers Spending More Time at Home Had Various Effects

 Consumers who distanced themselves from work life and office environments and started working from home began to show more interest in books and online games.
-As they preferred to handle cooking and cleaning tasks themselves during the pandemic, the interaction of companies delivering food and cleaning services significantly decreased.
+As they preferred to do their own cooking and cleaning during the pandemic, the interaction of companies delivering food and cleaning services significantly decreased.

 During this period, consumers watched more news.
 They spent more on their children and pets.
 Demand for consumption products offered in large packages saw a rapid increase.
 Packaged forms of fast-moving consumer goods such as diapers, toilet paper, detergents, and many others that can be stocked for a longer time were preferred.

-A significant decrease was observed in large-scale expenditures such as homes, cars, land, and furniture.
-Sales of jewelry and accessories, as well as purchases of products from abroad, also decreased significantly.
+There was a significant decrease in large-scale expenditures such as homes, cars, land, and furniture.
+Sales of jewelry and accessories, as well as purchases from abroad, also decreased significantly.

-A Surprising Increase in Interaction Occurred in the Electronics and Clothing - Footwear Categories
+A Surprising Increase in Interaction Was Observed in the Electronics and Clothing – Footwear Categories

-Despite the decrease in time spent outside and the increase in risk perception, a significant demand increase was experienced in the clothing and footwear categories in the second half of March, influenced by campaigns.
-A similar situation was observed in the electronics category.
-Consumers in this category leaned more towards small household appliances.
+Despite the decrease in social interaction and time spent outside, as well as the rise in risk perception, there was a significant increase in demand for clothing and footwear categories in the second half of March, influenced by campaigns.
+A similar situation was observed in the electronics category, where consumers leaned more towards small home appliances.

 How Did the Covid-19 Pandemic Affect Different Sectors in Turkey?